 LinkedIn automation is designed to automate manual LinkedIn outreach activities, with the benefit of saving you valuable time by performing these repetitive tasks for you.

 We highly recommend you try it to see for yourself what it can do.
-That's why we offer a 2-week Dux-Soup trial (without the need to enter any payment details) to see for yourself how it works.
+That's why we offer a 2-week Turbo trial (no credit card required) to see for yourself how it works.
 Click the link below and then follow our 10-step campaign template to test out your first campaign.

 By using automation:

-No wonder Dux-Soup, as the leading (80,000+ users) and most trusted LinkedIn automation tool, has long been a favorite of entrepreneurs, recruiters, digital agencies, sales and marketing professionals (don’t just take our word for it - take a look at our Dux-Soup success stories to get the lowdown).
+No wonder Dux-Soup, as the leading (279,000 users) and most trusted LinkedIn automation tool, has long been a favorite of entrepreneurs, recruiters, digital agencies, sales and marketing professionals (don’t just take our word for it - take a look at STAAJ's success story of how they generate up to 25 leads a week using LinkedIn automation).

 LinkedIn jail - what's the rub?